-A large page, or a 1 MB page, is a special-purpose performance feature for memory objects.
-To request large pages for backing the memory object, authorized programs and unauthorized programs with read authority to facility class IARRSM.LRGPAGES can specify the PAGEFRAMESIZE parameter when issuing the IARV64 GETSTOR macro.
-Authorized programs can also request large pages for common memory objects by using PAGEFRAMESIZE when issuing the IARV64 GETCOMMON macro.
+A large page has a page size larger than 4K, such as a 1 MB or 2 GB page, and is a special-purpose performance feature for memory objects.
+1 MB pages can be pageable or fixed, but 2 GB pages are always fixed.

+To request large pages for backing a memory object, authorized programs and unauthorized programs with read authority to the IARRSM.LRGPAGES resource in the FACILITY class can specify the PAGEFRAMESIZE parameter when issuing the IARV64 GETSTOR request.
+Programs can choose to have the system acquire and permanently fix 1 MB pages when allocated or dynamically fix and unfix them by using the IARV64 PAGEFIX and PAGEUNFIX requests.
+For pageable 1 MB pages, the system uses 4K pages when a page is referenced and there is not enough contiguous storage to back the page with a 1 MB page.
+Authorized programs can also request large pages for common memory objects by using the PAGEFRAMESIZE parameter when issuing the IARV64 GETCOMMON request.
+1 MB pageable pages can also be used to back dataspace storage by using the PAGEFRAMESIZE parameter on the DSPSERV service.

-Large pages consume real storage and are non-pageable.
-The system programmer should carefully consider what applications are granted access to large pages.
-The key factors to consider when granting access to large pages are as follows:
+The system programmer should carefully consider the following factors while determining which applications are to be granted access to large pages:

-- · Memory usage.
+- Memory usage

-- · Page translation overhead for the workload.
+- Page translation overhead for the workload

-- Availability of fixed 1 MB pages.
+- Availability of fixed 1 MB and 2 GB pages

 Long-running memory-intensive applications benefit most from using large pages.
 Short-lived processes with a small memory working set are not good candidates.
-The system programmer defines the amount of real storage that can be used for large pages with the LFAREA system parameter.
-See IEASYSxx description in z/OS MVS Initialization and Tuning Reference.
+The system programmer uses the LFAREA system parameter to define the amount of real storage that can be used for 2 GB pages and 1 MB fixed pages that are initially obtained via the IARV64 service.
+See IEASYSxx (system parameter list) in z/OS MVS Initialization and Tuning Reference.